Disaster Recovery

 Important

 Disaster recovery requires that you use clones of the source and target file systems.
-When creating file systems, you must remain below File Storage service limits.
+When creating file systems, you must remain within File Storage service limits.
 Clones are required because you can't use a file system that has been exported as a target file system.
 Cloning the file system creates a copy of the file system with no history of being exported.

 1. Failover to Target